Post

 Flag: RWSC{J4CKP0T}

 We are given a website that has multiple directories and the flag should be located in one of them.
-A script can be created to brute force each path and found out the flag was actually an image.
+A script can be created to brute force each path and identify the flag to be an image.

 1